Social work, mental health and learning disabilities

 - Poland (the Academy of Special Education, Warsaw),

-- Portugal (the department of psychiatry, the New University of Lisbon), Prof Larry Davidson, Yale.
+- Portugal (the department of psychiatry, the New University of Lisbon), US Prof. Larry Davidson Yale University

 The effects of violence and resistance from parents on staff in child protection, and the subsequent effects on delivery of services to vulnerable children.